javeriahabib09/jarvis_v1/Readme.md

+# Jarvis Version 1
-This is v1 of Jarvis.
+This is the verion 1 of Jarvis.
 Jarvis is a movie recommendation system created for research purposes.
 Version 1 is based on hand-written rules and user-feedback will be used to improve this system.

 ## Instructions to interact with Jarvis
 1. You can access the system at https://t.me/Jarvis_MRSv1_bot